rust-ndarray/ndarray/README-quick-start.md

 More info about iteration see [Loops, Producers, and Iterators](https://docs.rs/ndarray/0.13.0/ndarray/struct.ArrayBase.html#loops-producers-and-iterators)

-Let's try a 3D array having element type as `isize`.
-This is how you can indexing
+Let's try a 3D array with elements of type `isize`.
+This is how you index it:
 ```rust
 use ndarray::prelude::*;